 - Washing windows

 8. Setting up a pocket money and chores routine

 Whether you plan on using an online pocket money tracker to help you or not, getting into a chores routine can be difficult at first, but will help your whole family in the long run.
 Every household is different and you need to design a routine that works for you, but here are some of our top tips to get you started.

 9. Making your chores routine work for both you and your kids

-Your kids may not think it but chore routines can actually be fun.
-And as every parent knows – if it’s fun for the kids, it will make it easier for you.
-You’ll be getting jobs done quicker around the house (and maybe even save some time and money), and your children will enjoy earning money whilst learning some valuable lessons.
-If you don’t feel it’s working in that way, consider changing up your system to another one of the routines mentioned above.
+Chore routines can actually be fun, and as every parent knows, if it’s fun for the kids, it will make it easier for mums and dads.
+You’ll be getting jobs done quicker around the house (and maybe even save some time and money), and your children will enjoy earning money while learning some valuable lessons.
+If you don’t feel it’s working in that way, consider changing up your system to another one of the routines outlined here.

 10. Taking your chores routine to the next level

 Once you’ve got your pocket money system or chores routine sorted, here are some things you can try to take it to the next level:

 - New ways to earn – Encourage your kids to suggest new ways they can earn money.
 This should get the entrepreneurial spirit going, and be fun for the kids.
 It will also give you an idea of the value they put on certain tasks.
 Will they wash the neighbour’s cars?
 Will they host a garage sale?
 Or make sure the house is sparkling from the attic to the basement?

 - Entrepreneurship – why not encourage them to get some more hands-on earning experience by running their own ventures, like a lemonade stand?
 It’s a really good way of teaching kids about budgeting and value too.
 Another great lesson could be selling their old toys at a car-boot sale or via an online resale platform; they can price things up and see how much people are willing to pay.